jtpio/pydata-paris-2025/index.md

 # LLMs in the Browser

-- Run models directly in browser
+- Run models directly in the browser
 - No server dependencies
 - Privacy-focused: no requests to external servers